NuGet/Home/proposed/2021/MachineReadableOutput.md

 #### `--format` option

-Ability to use new `--format` option for all `dotnet list package` commands to ensure formatted(JSON etc) output is emitted to the console.
+Ability to use new `--format` option for all `dotnet list package` commands to ensure formatted(json, text, csv etc) output is emitted to the console.

 ```dotnetcli
 dotnet list [<PROJECT>|<SOLUTION>] package [--config <SOURCE>]